AI for Frontend Engineers: Workflows, Tools, and Best Practices

 - Ensure each unit can be tested, replaced, or reused independently

-For targeted refactoring suggestions on a specific component, the Optimize AI feature provides concrete recommendations focused on a given file rather than a general overview.
+The AI Coder for targeted component refactoring and structure suggestions provides concrete recommendations focused on a given file rather than producing a broad overview.

 Frontend code ages in ways specific to the ecosystem.
-A codebase from two or three years ago might use class components where functional components with hooks are now standard, untyped props where TypeScript is expected, or state management patterns that have since been replaced.
+A codebase from two or three years ago might use class components, untyped props, or state management patterns that have since been replaced.

 - Class components converted to functional components with hooks